-BTEC results day and Clearing: what you need to know
+Btec results day and Clearing 2021: what you need to know

-The BTEC results process is a bit different from A-levelsWhile A-level students across the UK all get their results at the same time, there's a bit more flexibility when it comes to BTEC results.
+When is Btec results day 2021?While A-level students across the UK all get their results at the same time, there's a bit more flexibility when it comes to Btec results.

 Check whether you need to collect your results in person, or if they will be posted or emailed to you.
 Do this before you break up for the summer holidays.

-- Waiting on exam results?
+- Waiting on results?
 Get a preview of results day...

 That said, most Clearing vacancies won't be published until August, so you'll need to wait until then for the full breadth of courses to choose from.
 This isn't necessarily a problem if you spot a course that looks like a perfect match, but don't simply grab the first one that comes along.
 If there's nothing that appeals right now, bide your time and use it to prepare properly for the Clearing peak in August.

-Confusingly, universities display their entry requirements in a number of formats.
-They tend to refer to them primarily in terms of A-level grades or Ucas points, which can be unhelpful for BTEC students who receive either a Distinction (D), a Merit (M) or a Pass (P).
+Most universities accept Btec qualifications, but confusingly they display their entry requirements in a number of formats.
+They tend to refer to them primarily in terms of A-level grades or Ucas points, which can be unhelpful for Btec students who receive either a Distinction (D), a Merit (M) or a Pass (P).

 Scott Isaacs, director of higher level learning at West Herts College, offered the following tips: